-The ATP III panel did not find evidence to recommend routine measurements of insulin resistance, proinflammatory state, or prothrombotic state [8; 59].
-In 2004, the AHA teamed with the ADA and the NHLBI and recommended that the Framingham algorithm be used to estimate cardiovascular risk in patients with metabolic syndrome [60].
-The recommendation for aspirin prophylaxis was eliminated in the 2019 Endocrine Society guideline [61].
+The ATP III panel did not find evidence to recommend routine measurements of insulin resistance, proinflammatory state, or prothrombotic state [8; 66].
+In 2004, the AHA teamed with the ADA and the NHLBI and recommended that the Framingham algorithm be used to estimate cardiovascular risk in patients with metabolic syndrome [67].
+The recommendation for aspirin prophylaxis was eliminated in the 2019 Endocrine Society guideline [68].

 On exam, Mr. G is 5'11" and 210 lbs.
 His BMI is 29.
 This classifies him as overweight.

-(BMI is used to define overweight and obesity, which is weight-adjusted for height.
-It is calculated by [weight in kg] divided by [height in meters] OR [weight in pounds] divided by [height in inches] $\times$ 703.
+(BMI may be used to help define overweight and obesity, which is weight-adjusted for height.
+It is calculated by [weight in kg] divided by [height in meters]2 OR [weight in pounds] divided by [height in inches]2 x 703.
 A BMI of 25.0 or greater is defined as overweight, and a BMI of 30.0 or more is considered obese.)